Kennedy Aisle: The Kennedy or Bargany Mural Monument

 This is a pillar arch and effigy monument built as a burial vault for the Laird of Bargany and Ardstinchar and his wife.
 It is one of several "glorious tombs" built in Ayrshire in the 17th century.
 It was constructed following medieval traditions in an approximate Renaissance style.
 No mason's marks are visible, however the stonework shows considerable erosion and it may have been lost, together with the other known previously existing inscriptions.

 Three receding columns on either side and support a canopy and each is topped by an over-large finial.
 The columns are circular, followed by octagonal and square as in the Glencairn Aisle monument.
 The three finials are all of a different design.
 A small divided pediment sits atop of a large worn armorial panel bearing the almost totally eroded carved Kennedy family Coat of Arms with still discernable supporters with two oak leaves above and a fleur-de-lis carved centrally.
 The Ordnance Survey Name Book records the animals carving on the right as a Griffin, however a wyvern is carved on the coat of arms over the entrance.

 An awkward square sectioned baluster rises from the chest at the centre to supports the weight of the armorial panel above.
-The four projections from the chest may have supported a Bible board, as found at the Glencairn Monument, as also indicated by the shelf at the back.
+It has a scroll either side and may have once carried an inscription.The four projections from the chest may have supported a Bible board, as found at the Glencairn Monument, as also indicated by the shelf at the back.

 Three small carved figures have been identified by one source as 'weepers' or symbols of mourning Janet Stewart and Gilbert Kennedy had three children, a son Thomas and two daughters who died young.
 The carvings are identifiable as a male and two females with the male and females at prayer with their hands held upwards.
 The gap between the small half-length alto-relief carved figures and the four projecting trusses is further suggestive of a bible board having once been present.